 Freedom from the tyranny of the many.

 But those barefoot boys who filled the Confederate lines had very little to do with slavery.
-Right or wrong, they defended their homeland from what they deemed to be an invading force.
+Right or wrong, they were defending their homeland from what they deemed to be an invading force.
 Nothing more.

 Since that time, the Rebel Flag has been brandished as a reflection of southern pride by bikers, truckers, and nearly every country music artist.
 And adopted by many, not of southern heritage, as a symbol of defiance against tyranny.